 Background

-Calcium is an important nutrient in northern hardwood ecosystems.
+Calcium (Ca) is an important nutrient in northern hardwood ecosystems.
 Within trees, it is necessary for cell structure and physiological functions like stomatal regulation and stress signaling (McLaughlin and Wimmer, 1999).
 On an ecosystem level, soil Ca impacts biogeochemical cycling and can limit forest primary production (McLaughlin and Wimmer, 1999).
 In the fall of 1999, a whole-watershed wollastonite (CaSiO3) addition was implemented at Watershed 1 (W1) in Hubbard Brook Experimental Forest (HBEF) in order to investigate the effects of Ca depletion linked to acid rain.
-This had unexpected impacts on the water balance; compared to untreated watersheds, evapotranspiration increased significantly five months after the addition and remained high for three years, then decreased to lower levels than in the untreated watersheds (Green et al., 2013).
+This had unexpected impacts on the water balance; compared to untreated watersheds, evapotranspiration increased significantly five months after the addition, remained high for three years, then decreased to lower levels than in the untreated watersheds (Green et al., 2013).
 Increased transpiration appeared to be due to fine root growth, Ca uptake with water, and primary production.
 Possible explanations for the switch are thought to be more efficient water use from improved stomatal functioning or a secondary limitation effect, but these remain puzzling (Green et al., 2013).

 In 2011, additional Ca fertilization plots were established by the Multiple Element Limitation in Northern Hardwood Ecosystems project (MELNHE) with aim to clarify underlying mechanisms of the HBEF whole-watershed transpiration response.
 Wollastonite (CaSiO3) was applied at Bartlett, Hubbard Brook and Jeffers Brook Experimental Forests in sites of varying stand age.
 Measuring xylem sap flow is one technique for estimating tree transpiration, and diurnal variation in sap flow can reveal mechanisms for efficient water use.
 Thus, sap flow measurements could give insight into the Ca fertilization effect on water cycling (Granier, 1987).